Business Administration: Management

 Prerequisites:

-This course introduces students to the managerial accounting principles used to make effective management decisions.
-Students will analyze and apply accounting data to assist in managerial responsibilities.
+This course is designed to introduce the managerial accounting principles used to make effective management decisions.
+Focus is placed on analyzing data to assist in managerial responsibilities.

 This course is an introduction to basic concepts in Canadian law that pertain to business.
 It provides students with an overview of various acts and legislations that govern the marketplace.
 Topics include contract law, tort liability, employment legislation, intellectual property, and real property.